SamJ26/csharp-and-dotnet-lectures/lecture_04/lecture.md

 #### `IEnumerable<T>`

-- This interface is usually implemented by collections
+- Collection which implements this interface can be traversed in **forward-only** manner
 - Automatically implemented by **arrays**
 - "_IEnumerator provider_"